SalehTZ/my-website/content/posts/bandit/bandit_4_5/index.en.md

 ---
-title: "Bandit Level 5: The Goldilocks File Hunt (Just Right!)"
+title: "Bandit Level 4 to 5: Finding Human-Readable Text in a Data Maze"
-subtitle: "Using `find` to pinpoint the perfect file by size, readability, and permission."
+subtitle: "Using the 'file' command to distinguish ASCII text from binary data and locate the password file."
 date: 2025-05-26T09:09:12+03:30
-lastmod: 2025-05-26T09:09:12+03:30
+lastmod: 2025-10-15T12:52:43+02:00
 draft: false
 author: "SalehTZ"
 authorLink: "#"
-description: "Bandit Level 5 challenges your file-finding skills!
-Learn to use the powerful `find` command to locate a file with specific properties: human-readable, a precise size, and not executable."
+description: "A complete guide for solving OverTheWire Bandit Level 4 to 5.
+Learn how to use the powerful 'file' command to analyze a directory of files and identify the single human-readable ASCII text file containing the password."
 license: ""
 images: []

-tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "Find Command", "File Permissions", "File Size", "Beginner"]
+tags: ["Bandit", "OverTheWire", "Cybersecurity", "Linux", "Command Line", "CTF", "file command", "ASCII", "Binary"]
-categories: ["Cybersecurity", "CTF", "Bandit", "OverTheWire"]
+categories: ["Cybersecurity", "CTF"]

 featuredImage: ""
 featuredImagePreview: ""